1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.

 g. send you email notifications that you have specifically requested;

-k. deal with enquiries and complaints made by or about you relating to our website;
+j. deal with inquiries and complaints made by or about you relating to our website;

 4.3 If you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the licence you grant to us.